Data Collection Apps as Passive Income Source

 • Performance: Is the app draining the battery or slowing down the device?

-Why are some survey apps paying users to share their data?
+Why are survey apps paying for your metadata?

 While e-commerce companies have access to vast amounts of first-party data measuring what their customers do on their websites and apps, they don’t necessarily know what their users are doing outside of their platforms.
 By buying access to 3rd party data, they can get a much fuller picture of their customers’ journeys.